Skip to main content

 • Vision care

-• Community Living Centers, or nursing homes, are skilled nursing facilities for veterans with stable chronic conditions, who need rehabilitation, or who require hospice care.
+• Community living centers, or nursing homes, are skilled nursing facilities for veterans with stable chronic conditions who need rehabilitation or require hospice care.

 About the Author